chemerisuk/better-dom/README.md

     bower install better-dom

 This will clone the latest version of the __better-dom__ with dependencies into the `bower_components` directory at the root of your project.
-Then just include the script below before the end of `<body>` on your web page:
+Then just include the script below on your web page:

 ```html
 <script src="bower_components/better-dom/dist/better-dom.js"></script>